 Independent Honors Thesis

 - Students complete a year-long in depth research project, typically in their senior year.
 Students must enroll in two 3-credit sections of Honors Seminar-Senior Thesis, Ling 681 and Ling 682, for a total of 6 credits.
 Students work closely with a particular professor at all stages of the honors thesis, from development through final write-up.
+The professor serves as the student’s honors advisor, and must be a Language Sciences faculty member.
 Both sections of Honors Seminar must be completed with grades of B or better.

 Note that the Honors in the Major sequence requires at least two years to complete, and students must embark on the program while still taking foundational courses.
 If you are considering declaring Honors in the Major, make sure to consult with the Undergraduate Advisor as soon as possible.
 It is not possible to add Honors credits retroactively to courses taken in prior semesters.

 Declaring Honors in the Linguistics Major

 Contact the Undergraduate Advisor to declare.
 Honors courses must be chosen, relevant permissions obtained from professors to allow enrollment in honors sections, and an Honors in the Major Declaration Form submitted to the L&S Honors Program Office located in Washburn Observatory.

 See the Linguistics Guide Entry for full details about Honors in the Major.